piotrsobczakwro/argocd/README.md

 Tutorial how to start argocd

-# How to get password for argo UI
+# How to get password Argo UI

 Username: admin
 You can check the password from this command: